OTUSOFE365025/project-group-35-crn-45894/ATAM_assessment.md

 ## B. Risks, Non-Risks, Sensitivity Points, and Tradeoffs

-### **Risks (expanded)**
+### **Risks**

-- **R1 – Sync overload**: If multiple sync jobs launch simultaneously during peak hours, they may overload both AIDAP and external systems.
+- **R1 – Sync overload**: If multiple sync jobs launch at the same time during peak hours, it may cause an overload in both AIDAP and external systems.
 MQ buffering and job staggering are essential.
 - **R2 – External outages**: LMS/Registration APIs frequently become unreachable.
 Without circuit breakers, AIDAP may continuously retry and collapse.
-- **R3 – Partial updates**: A sync could fail halfway, leaving academic data inconsistent.
+- **R3 – Partial updates**: If a sync fails halfway or is incomplete, only incomplete academic data may be updated.
 The structured sync pipeline mitigates this.
-- **R4 – MQ congestion**: Since UC2 (notifications) and UC3 (sync) share the MQ, high load from both may produce delays.
+- **R4 – MQ congestion**: Since UC2 (notifications) and UC3 (sync) share the MQ, high load from both may produce delays and congestion.
 - **R5 – API schema drift**: External systems may change field names or formats without notice.
-Adapters must validate and isolate failures.
+Adapters must validate and isolate failures to ensure accuracy.
-- **R6 – Retry storms**: Incorrect retry settings can flood external systems or overwhelm our own workers.
+- **R6 – Retry storms**: Too much retries or incorrect retry settings can flood external systems.
 - **R7 – Overactive circuit breaker**: If breaker thresholds are too low, sync pauses too easily, leading to stale academic data.
 - **R8 – Overly frequent sync intervals**: Misconfigured scheduler values can cause runaway API calls.

 ---

-### **Non-Risks (validated strengths)**
+### **Non-Risks**

 - **NR1 – Adapter Pattern**: Our adapter layer isolates external API differences, maximizing interoperability (QA3).
 - **NR2 – Layered Architecture**: Sync failures do not block the NLU or presentation layer (UC1 remains stable).